How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Conclusions

 \section{Conclusions}

-In this work, we set out to derive a low-dimensional, stochastic population dynamics for random recurrent networks of spiking neurons that correctly accounts for fluctuations when the network is neither fully connected ($p=1$) nor infinitely large ($N\to\infty$).
+In this work, we set out to derive a stochastic population dynamics for \rot{finite-size} networks of spiking neurons that correctly accounts for fluctuations at the mesoscopic scale when the \rot{connectivity is random -- as in the case of non-full connectivity ($p<1$)}.
 While such regime is biologically highly relevant, to our knowledge it has not yet been systematically investigated within the frameworks of previously developed mean-field theories~\cite{BruHak99,Bru00}.
-By deriving a low-dimensional, stochastic mean-field model that allows one to study specifically the combined population effects of quenched disorder and stochastic neuronal firing in spiking networks, we thus hope to close an important gap in the use cases of simplified descriptions of networks and to provide the foundations for a mean-field modeling framework of neural variability at the mesoscopic population level.
+The low-dimensional, stochastic \rot{population} model derived here allows one to study specifically how the combination of quenched disorder and stochastic neuronal firing affects the mesoscopic activity of finite-size neuronal populations.
+We thus hope to close an important gap in the use cases of simplified descriptions of networks and to provide the foundations for a mean-field modeling framework of neural variability at the mesoscopic population level.

 Based on a Poisson assumption for neural firing and a ``dynamically annealed'' description of the connectivity, we approximated the recurrent input to each neuron by its (population) mean, a coherent fluctuating part shared among all neurons, and an individually fluctuating contribution reflecting the connectivity disorder.
 Eventually, we obtained three coupled stochastic differential equations (SDEs) that describe the evolution of the mean input potential $\bar h$ within the population, the input potential's variance $\sigma^2$, as well as a colored noise $\xi$ in the population rate that vanishes in both limits $N\to\infty$ \blau{and $p\to 1$.
 Our theory thus goes beyond previous, deterministic mean-field dynamics for first- and second-order cumulants \cite{Ama72} or pseudo-cumulants \cite{GoldiV21} that similarly captured the quenched variability of synaptic weights but assumed the macroscopic limit $N\to\infty$.}